- During a period of economic and political uncertainty, Japan's relative stability stands tall

 Europe was the most attractive destination for outbound investment in 2016, attracting $52.2 billion from 107 transactions, notes Mergermarket.
 In terms of sectors, technology dominated, largely as a result of SoftBank Group’s $30.2 billion takeover of UK semiconductor company ARM Holdings.
 While SoftBank’s acquisition of ARM was fortuitously timed, coming in the month after the Brexit referendum when uncertainty was at its highest and sterling was weak, the rationale for the deal with more straightforward: SoftBank wanted to buy into the next generation of technology and broaden its geographical footprint.

 A second trend evident in 2016 was the ambition by Japanese manufacturers, especially in the food and consumer products sectors, to acquire companies that enable them to access new export markets.
 For example, in November Japanese food company Ajinomoto agreed to buy 33% of African food group Promasidor for $532 million.
-The deal, which had Nomura as sole financial adviser for the target, generated significant competition with many of the world biggest food groups vying for the asset.
+The deal, which had Nomura as the sole financial adviser for the target, generated significant competition with many of the world biggest food groups vying for the asset.
 For Ajinomoto, Promasidor offered access not only to rapidly growing economies but also a route to market for its existing products.

 Within EMEA, the UK is likely to remain a natural starting point for many Japanese companies looking for M&A opportunities for cultural and linguistic reasons: English is by far the most common foreign language and there is familiarity with many British customs.
 However, uncertainty about the UK’s impending departure from the European Union and its future trade access to it could prompt caution in the coming year.